 Let’s say you’re working with survey data sent in the form of multiple-choice questions.

-Let’s say that you work for a software as a subscription (SAAS) company that has existed for just over a year.
+Let’s say you work for a software as a subscription (SAAS) company that has existed for just over a year.
 The chief revenue officer wants to know the average lifetime value.

 Calculate the formula for the average lifetime value.

-Let’s say you have to analyze the results of an AB test.
+Let’s say you have to analyze the results of an A/B test.

 One variant of the AB test has a sample size of 50K users, and the other has a sample size of 200K users.